'What the hell is happening?': Another ram raid targets clothing store overnight

 The incident comes after a Government announcement relating to ram raids was made yesterday.

-More than $550 million in funding for more frontline police, a new firearms unit and a package to help businesses protect themselves from ram raids has been promised in a Government Budget pre-announcement.
+More than $550 million more for frontline police, a new firearms unit and a package to help businesses protect themselves from ram raids has been promised in a Government Budget pre-announcement.

+Prime Minister Jacinda Ardern said today that the Government hoped to start a conversation with retail associations and representatives following yesterday's funding announcement.

+She said they intended to design a system for small businesses that need additional support following an increase of offending, especially of ram-raids.

 Police Minister Poto Williams made the announcements in Auckland alongside Corrections Minister Kelvin Davis and Justice Minister Kris Faafoi.